 While there’s little honor in moving home, there are cities where it is a lot more understandable.
-We crunched the financials, factoring in cost of living, apartment rental prices, home prices, and unemployment numbers to determine which cities provided the most incentive to live at home.
+We crunched the financials, factoring in the cost of living, apartment rental prices, home prices, and unemployment numbers to determine which cities provided the most incentive to live at home.
 Then we compiled housing data from Estately’s real estate listings to determine which cities had the most ideal homes for those cohabitating with parents.
 Bonus points were given for large square footage, roomy basements, guest suites, garages, tree forts, or other spaces an adult child could convert into an apartment for him or herself.
-In the end we combined all of this to determine the 13 Best Cities to Live with Your Parents.
+In the end, we combined all of this to determine the 13 Best Cities to Live with Your Parents.

 LOS ANGELES, CA

 Just because Ice Cube’s mama accommodates his dietary preferences doesn’t mean other live-in adult children in Los Angeles will be so lucky.
-On the upside, grownups with curfews can take solace in the fact that many Hollywood celebrities still live with their family, including Selena Gomez, Bradley Cooper, Dev Patel, Taylor Lautner, Kim Kardashian and Jennifer Lawrence.
+On the upside, grownups with curfews can take solace in the fact that many Hollywood celebrities still live with their family, including Selena Gomez, Bradley Cooper, Dev Patel, Taylor Lautner, Kim Kardashian, and Jennifer Lawrence.

 At least underemployed Angelinos have good excuses, like how their city is the fifth most expensive city to rent an apartment ($1,740 per month).
 The median home value is $513,600 so saving up for a down payment is going to take some time, and the cost of living is 30.8 percent above the national average.
 A grownup may not want to sneak into his/her parents’ fridge to eat their leftovers, but that may be the price you pay for residing in a city ranked by Kiplingers as the “10th Most Expensive U.S. Cities to Live In.”